In this short tutorial we’ll show you how you can implement search bars, pill filters and manipulate the data you show to your users in general.

 Making our List of Cards Searchable

-Figure 9 shows the result once everything is linked.
+The gif below shows the result once everything is linked.
 As we type into our search bar our list of cards is dynamically updated based on the searched name.

 Adding Pill Filters to Our Example